Pitman's Theorem, Black-Scholes Equation, and Derivative Pricing for Fundraisers: Financial market

 \item[(2)] If $f^{\prime} > 0$, $f(0+) = 0$ and $f(+\infty) = +\infty$. \end{itemize} \end{assumption}

 We assume that two types of agents exist: an investor and a fundraiser.
-The investor is an ordinary trader; whereas the fundraiser is supposed to issue new stocks or buy back stocks.
+The investor is an ordinary trader, whereas the fundraiser is supposed to issue new stocks or buy back stocks.
 As a result, the information available to the fundraiser is richer than that available to the investor and he or she has additional cash flows when these operations are performed.
-Section \ref{sec:investor_market} describes the market for the investor, with a particular focus on the growth optimal portfolio, and Section \ref{sec:fundraiser_market} explains the market for the fundraiser.
+Section \ref{sec:investor_market} describes the market for the investor, with a particular focus on the GOP, whereas Section \ref{sec:fundraiser_market} explains the market for the fundraiser.